 For the pancake mix, I used Aunt Jemima’s Whole Wheat Blend pancake and waffle mix, because they fortify it pretty well with vitamins and such things, so these feel healthy(-er).
 But you can use any pancake mix.

 Next time, I’m going to try adding some blueberries or bits of cooked bacon.
+Ooh, or maybe the batter from these beer and bacon pancakes!
+(If you like this idea, you might like these sheet pan pancakes for a crowd. )

-To make pancake mix donuts, prepare panacake mix according to the package directions, but reduce milk or liquid by 1/4 cup.
+Prepare panacake mix according to the package directions, but reduce milk or liquid by 1/4 cup.
 (If you feel the batter is too thick, slowly add a bit more milk.
 If you feel like it’s too thin, stir in some more pancake mix.)
 Stir in one tablespoon of sugar (or more for sweeter donuts).
 Spoon the batter into the preheated Donut Maker, between one and two tablespoons per cavity, close the lid and bake for the recommended time.
 I find that 4 minutes works well.
 Remove and enjoy.
 I got 15 donuts from my pancake mix.

-For an easy maple glaze, whisk together 1/2 cup of powdered sugar, 1 tablespoon maple syrup and 1 tablespoon milk.
+Whisk together 1/2 cup of powdered sugar, 1 tablespoon maple syrup and 1 tablespoon milk.
 Add more powdered sugar for thicker glaze.